Theory and applications of linearized multivariate skew polynomials: Introduction

 \section{Introduction}

-The concept of univariate skew polynomial was introduced by Ore in \cite{ore}.
-They are defined as elements of the most general polynomial ring where the commutativity axiom is dropped, that is, a (commutative or non-commutative) left algebra over a division ring with a left basis of monomials $ 1, x, x^2 , \ldots $ whose product satisfies that $ x^i + x^j = x^{i + j} $, for all non-negative integers $ i,j $, and such that the degree of the product of two skew polynomials is the sum of their degrees.
-Here we are slightly bending the usual notion of algebra \cite{cohn}.
-By left algebra, we mean a left vector space with a ring structure whose product is linear on the first component (rather than bilinear as in the commutative case).

-A natural definition of evaluation of univariate skew polynomials, via Euclidean division, was introduced by Lam and Leroy in the works \cite{lam, lam-leroy}.
-Thanks to this concept of evaluation, Lam and Leroy introduced the concept of P-independence of evaluation points in \cite{lam, algebraic-conjugacy}, which in turn gives rise to the concept of P-closed set (Definition \ref{def P-closed}), and P-basis (Definition \ref{def P-basis}) of a P-closed set.
-Intuitively, a finite set of evaluation points is P-independent if we may perform Lagrange interpolation over them, i.e., any set of values (of the right size) can be attained by evaluating some skew polynomial over such evaluation points (see Theorem \ref{th lagrange interpolation}).
+Univariate skew polynomials were introduced by Ore in \cite{ore}.
+A natural definition of evaluation on them, via Euclidean division, was later given by Lam and Leroy in \cite{lam, lam-leroy}.
+Thanks to this concept of evaluation, Lam and Leroy introduced the notion of \textit{P-independence} of evaluation points in \cite{lam, algebraic-conjugacy}, which in turn gives rise to the concept of \textit{P-closed set} and \textit{P-basis} of a P-closed set.
+Intuitively, a finite set of evaluation points is P-independent if we may perform Lagrange interpolation on them (see Theorem \ref{th lagrange interpolation}).
+The main characterization of P-independent sets is also due to Lam and Leroy, and states that P-independent sets are those such that, when partitioned into conjugacy classes \cite[Th.
+23]{lam}, each subset of the partition is given by a linearly independent set over the corresponding centralizer \cite[Th.
+4.5]{lam-leroy}.
+In this way, P-closed sets correspond to lists of vector spaces and P-independent sets form a representable matroid \cite{oxley}.

-In \cite[Theorem 23]{lam}, it was shown that a set of evaluation points is P-independent if, and only if, the subsets in its partition into conjugacy classes (Definition \ref{def conjugacy}) are each P-independent.
-Later in \cite[Theorem 4.5]{lam-leroy}, it was shown that a set of evaluation points, all from the same conjugacy class, is P-independent if, and only if, the exponents in the conjugacy relation are right linearly independent over the corresponding centralizer (Definition \ref{def centralizer}).